PPC | October 16, 2019

 Although, you need to ensure that your Shopping feed is accurate.
 For example, if an item has its

 identifier_exists parameter set to false insinuating that the brand, MPN and GTIN parameters don’t exist but there’s evidence that a UPI does in fact exists, the product will still be disapproved.
+Quality Google Shopping management is key.

 The bottom line…

-We always promote the importance of having a detailed and accurate Google Shopping Product feed to our clients, however, this barrier removal ensures that more prospective advertisers can experience the benefits Google Shopping can bring.
+Our PPC service team always promote the importance of having a detailed and accurate Google Shopping Product feed to our clients, however, this barrier removal ensures that more prospective advertisers can experience the benefits Google Shopping can bring.

 Whilst the success these advertisers experience will not equal the quality of those with accurate Shopping feeds, it should be enough to get their foot in the door and make incremental changes over time which we expect will have a positive impact on sales.